Room on the Broom inspired Halloween party ideas

 Kids will have lots of spooky fun with these Halloween party ideas inspired by Room on the Broom.

 Iggety, ziggety, zaggety, ZOOM!

 With Halloween creeping up, we bet you need some inspiration for how to celebrate.
+The spooky celebrations will be a little different this year, but little ones can still have lots of magical fun at home.
 Read on for everything you need to throw a not-so-scary Halloween party for kids inspired by Julia Donaldson and Axel Scheffler’s best-loved story, Room on the Broom.
 From costumes and crafts to recipes and Halloween party games, we’ve got lots of ideas from the Room on the Broom Party Book to make sure your bash goes off with a bang!

 Room on the Broom decorations and costumes